Best AR-15 Handguards 2026: Top 10 Ranked (BCM, Geissele, LMT, CMT) header image

 What does M-LOK mean?

 M-LOK stands for Modular Lock and is an accessory mounting system developed by Magpul in 2014.
 It uses rectangular slots cut into the handguard with T-nut fasteners that rotate 90 degrees to lock accessories in place.
-M-LOK became the industry standard after USSOCOM testing in 2017 showed 100% accessory retention in drop tests, compared to KeyMod's 33%.
+M-LOK became the industry standard after USSOCOM testing in 2017 showed 100% accessory retention in drop tests.
 Magpul free-licenses M-LOK to all manufacturers, ensuring consistent specifications across brands.
-Today, approximately 95% of new handguards use M-LOK, and it has the widest selection of compatible accessories including lights, lasers, grips, and rail sections.
+Approximately 85% of new handguards now use M-LOK.

 Are all AR-15 handguards compatible?

-No. AR-15 handguard compatibility depends on several factors.
+No. Compatibility depends on several factors.
 Free-float handguards require a specific barrel nut (included with the handguard), and some proprietary systems like Aero Precision Enhanced only work with matching uppers.
 Handguard inner diameter must clear your gas block, and length must not extend past the muzzle.
 Most standard mil-spec AR-15 uppers accept any free-float handguard with a standard thread pitch barrel nut.
-Drop-in handguards require a front sight base/gas block with a specific diameter.
 Always verify barrel nut compatibility and inner diameter before purchasing.